Skip to content

 3. Generating the Rapise Test Script

-In the SOAP Script Steps toolbar, click on the Create Script button to generate the initial test script:
+In the SOAP Script Steps toolbar, click the Create Script button to generate the initial test script:

 Create Script